gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 This command is a hacky attempt at working around this problem by allowing you to temporarily hard-code those attributes so `import` can work.

-You specify which attributes to hard-code using the [`--terragrunt-override-attr`](#terragrunt-override-attr) option, passing it `ATTR=VALUE`, where `ATTR` is the attribute name and `VALUE` is the new value. `VALUE` is assumed to be a json encoded string, which means that you must have quotes (e.g., `--terragrunt-override-attr 'region="eu-west-1"'`).
+You specify which attributes to hard-code using the [`--override-attr`](#override-attr) option, passing it `ATTR=VALUE`, where `ATTR` is the attribute name and `VALUE` is the new value. `VALUE` is assumed to be a json encoded string, which means that you must have quotes (e.g., `--override-attr 'region="eu-west-1"'`).
 Additionally, note that `ATTR` can specify attributes within a nested block by specifying `<BLOCK>.<ATTR>`, where `<BLOCK>` is the block name.